usefathom/fathom/README.md

 ### Production

-Fathom Analytics can easily be installed on DigitalOcean using our new [1-Click Application](https://marketplace.digitalocean.com/apps/fathom-analytics?action=deploy&refcode=a36c0e8abd93).
-You can follow the [installation instructions here](docs/DigitalOcean%20One-Click%20Installation%20Instructions.md) to get started.

-Alternatively, you can install Fathom on any another server provider by following [our simple instructions](docs/Installation%20instructions.md).
+You can install Fathom on your server by following [our simple instructions](docs/Installation%20instructions.md).

 ### Development